Top 10 Cyber Security Terms Everyone Should Know in 2026

 Cyber security terminology refers to the collection of specific words, acronyms, and phrases used to describe concepts, tools, threats, and practices in the field of cyber defense.
 These common cyber security terms form the foundation for effective communication, learning, and response to evolving cyber threats.

-- Make informed security decisions
+• Make informed security decisions

-- Collaborate with IT or security teams
+• Communicate effectively with IT and security teams

-- Implement stronger data protection practices
+• Implement stronger data protection and security practices

 Refer these articles:

-Top 10 Cyber Security Terms You Should Know in 2025
+Top 10 Cyber Security Terms You Should Know in 2026

 1. Phishing